GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_risk_assessment_plugin.md

 ## Data Input

 The plugin needs 5 inputs, from which 4 are csv text files and 1 is a vector file.
-The input of these 5 files is mandatory.
+The entry of 4 of these 5 files is mandatory.
+The coping capacity file is optional, but is strongly recommended for a more comprehensive and realistic risk assessment.
 The majority of the files can be produced and adjusted in Excel.
 This allows for flexibility to adjust input to local contexts.
 The requested input information can be browsed for via the button on the right.
 These files need to be present on the user's computer.
 It is important to follow the input file specifications exactly (see chapter 4.1.).
 The plugin will provide the user with two outputs.
 The Risk Assessment results on the administrative boundaries as a vector file containing geometries ready to be displayed in QGIS and the Risk Assessment results in a table format.
 The desired data format of the vector and text outputs can be chosen during the saving process.